IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/decision-graphs/ask-node.rst

       {{ersonally identifying information: This means the name, address, fingerprints...}
       {HIPAA: Health Insurance Portability and Accountability Act}}]

 In the above example, the user will be asked the first question.
-If she choese *yes*, the ``livingPersons`` slot will contain the value ``yes``, and the interview will proceed to a node with ID ``privacySection``.
+If she chooese *yes*, the ``livingPersons`` slot will contain the value ``yes``, and the interview will proceed to a node with ID ``privacySection``.
 If she chooses *no*, the interview will proceed to the node with id ``nonHuman``.
 In both cases, after the return from the ``[call]`` node, the user will be asked the second question.

 Special Case: Yes/No Questions
 ------------------------------
 A common pattern in questionnaires is to have a yes/no question, where one answer leads to a series of questions before continuing, and the opposite just moves to the next question.
-For example, the questionnare may ask the user whether a dataset contains health data before calling the health data section.
+For example, the questionnaire may ask the user whether a dataset contains health data before calling the health data section.
 In effect, this translates to an ``[ask]`` node that has a sub-graph for one answer only.

 In order to support this, if a node contains only a single "yes" or "no" answer, the other answer is assumed to be implicit - it is added automatically, and points to the node after said ``[ask]`` node.::